 Scientific Foundations:

 From a linguistic perspective, "state" functions as a performative verb.
-This means that the act of stating something performs an action in itself.
-When someone says, "I state that this is true," they are not just describing a belief; they are asserting its truthfulness.
+Basically, the act of stating something performs an action in itself.
+Think about it: when someone says, "I state that this is true," they are not just describing a belief; they are asserting its truthfulness.
 This performative aspect highlights the power of language to shape reality and influence perception.

 In terms of cognitive science, stating something involves a complex process of encoding thoughts into linguistic structures and then decoding those structures by the receiver.
 The effectiveness of stating relies on shared understanding of language, context, and cultural norms.
 Misunderstandings can arise when these shared understandings are lacking.